-About teenage relationships
+About pre-teen and teenage romance and relationships

-When teenage relationships start
+When pre-teen and teenage romance and relationships start

 A romantic crush is the beginning of romantic feelings.
 It’s about your child imagining another person as perfect or ideal.
 This can tell you a lot about the things that your child finds attractive in people.

-Early teenage relationships
+Early pre-teen and teenage relationships

 If the person your child is interested in is older or younger, it could be worth mentioning that people of different ages might want different things from relationships.